hozana-dusabimana/ussd-sms-based-student-finance-tracker-pro/README.md

 A comprehensive USSD-based finance tracking application that allows users to manage their income, expenses, and track their financial transactions through a simple USSD interface.
 The application also includes SMS notifications for important financial activities.

+## Ensure to get the php laravel
+Clone it on branch main-php-project on this link https://github.com/hozana-dusabimana/ussd-sms-based-student-finance-tracker-pro/tree/main-php-project

 ## Features

 ### User Management